Accendo Reliability

 Any process is as strong as it’s weakest link.
 While we want to avoid confusing the two methodologies, it’s worth keeping in mind some deliverables in preparation for the executing agile process and product backlog.

-Filed Under: Articles, on Leadership & Career, Product Development and Process Improvement Tagged With: agile, agile product development, agile product validation, customer value, Lean Project Management, New Product Development, portfolio analysis, project approval committee, project governance, Project Management, requirements management, scrum, scrum master
+Filed Under: Articles, on Leadership & Career, Product Development and Process Improvement Tagged With: Agile product development, Product development, Waterfall phase/gate process

 « Programmatic vs. Project Level of Risk